junyali/game-of-life/README.md

                         Pattern offset on y-axis
 ```

-A "random" pattern is hardcoded into this program, which you can observe with `random` as the parameter for `-p PATTERM`.
+A "random" pattern is hardcoded into this program, which you can observe with `random` as the parameter for `-p PATTERN`.
 This sets 20% of the grid as alive.